×

 What determines if a termination is unlawful?

-A termination becomes wrongful if the employer’s reason for firing you is based on discrimination, retaliation for engaging in a legally protected activity or a breach of an employment contract.
+A termination becomes wrongful if the employer’s reason for firing you is based on discrimination, retaliation for engaging in a legally protected activity, or a breach of an employment contract.
 Simply being fired for an unfair or arbitrary reason is not necessarily illegal.

 Can I be fired for no reason in California?

 Yes, California is an at-will employment state.
-This means your employer can terminate an employee at any time, for almost any reason, or even for no reason at all.
+This means an employer can terminate an employee at any time, for almost any reason, or even for no reason at all.
 However, this ability has limits: termination cannot be based on illegal reasons, such as discrimination or retaliation.

 What should I do if I was fired after reporting unethical activity?

-You should immediately document everything you can remember about the circumstances leading to your termination, including dates, specific events and potential witnesses.
-It is also crucial to gather relevant documents like your employment contract, performance reviews and termination letter.
+You should immediately document everything you can remember about the circumstances leading to your termination, including dates, specific events, and potential witnesses.
+It is also crucial to gather relevant documents like your employment contract, performance reviews, and termination letter.

 What potential damages can I recover in a wrongful termination lawsuit?